Unbiased Bike Reviews, Guides & How-To's

-Being the lower end version of the Catch bikes, the parts found here are not quite as good as the ones on the Catch 2.
+Being the lower-end version of the Catch bikes, the parts found here are not quite as good as the ones on the Catch 2.
 Even so, the build is still amazing and will work well for most people.

-The fork is also quite light weight.
+The fork is also quite lightweight.

-Drivetrain: SRAM takes care of the drivetrain with their full NX lineup.
-The NX line is designed to give enthusiasts and beginners a taste of high quality performance, at a reasonable price point.
+Drivetrain: SRAM takes care of the drivetrain with their SX Eagle lineup.
+The SX Eagle line is designed to give enthusiasts and beginners a taste of high-quality performance, at a reasonable price point.
 It works very well and is nothing to cringe at.
-The drivetrain is a 1×11 meaning it features one ring upfront and 11 (wide ratio) at the back.
+The drivetrain is a 1×12 meaning it features one ring upfront and 12 (wide ratio) at the back.

 Weight: The Diamondback Catch 1 weighs 33.4 pounds

-This is the top of the range Diamondback Catch.
+This is the top-of-the-range Diamondback Catch.
 It features superb component choices that will leave even the most skilled (and picky) rider with a smile on their face.

-One of the big benefits of getting the Catch 2 over the Catch 1 is that the Catch 2 comes with a dropper post.
-For those of you who don’t know what that is, it is a seat post that where you can adjust the height via a remote on your handlebars (or sometimes on the post) without having to get off your bike.
+One of the big benefits of getting the Catch 2 over the Catch 1 is that the Catch 2 comes with a better dropper post.
+For those of you who don’t know what that is, it is a seat post where you can adjust the height via a remote on your handlebars (or sometimes on the post) without having to get off your bike.

 Like all other Diamondback bikes, both of the Catch models come partially assembled.
-For someone who works on bikes often, finishing building the bike is very straight forward.
+For someone who works on bikes often, finishing building the bike is very straightforward.
 If you do not have much experience you can always take it to a local bike shop for assembly.
 They do not often charge very much for assembling a bike such as this.

 If you are looking for a mountain bike that can be ridden in any condition, and on a wide variety of trails, then this could be the bike for you.
 That being said, this is not the most playful or poppy bike out there so think about what kind of rider you are.
 If you care about grip and stability, the Catch provides that.

-We recommend going for the Catch 2 because for the price difference, it is worth the better components, dropper post, and weight savings.
+We recommend going for the Catch 2 because for the price difference, it is worth the better components, better dropper post, and weight savings.